 We believe that this case of violence against an attorney and a human rights defender directly interferes with his professional activities and the rights of the detainees to have access to legal help.
 This problem has been repeatedly appealed to the courts, and addressed by the Commissioner for Human Rights during the annual meeting with the President of the Russian Federation.
 At the same time, the problem of violation of the rights of lawyers is not being solved, but on the contrary, it is getting worse and even now our colleagues are subjected not only to restrictions, but also to physical violence by the police.

 In January 2021, in the Moscow police department for the Danilovsky district, which has a notorious reputation for using violence against detainees, Mansur Gilmanov, an attorney for the Apology of Protest, came to represent the interests of the client, was beaten and left overnight.
 Later, he was arrested for five days for disobedience to a police officer.
-Attorneys Dmitry Zakhvatov and Anton Yadrov were forced out by the police from their clients, detained at the rally.
+Attorneys Dmitry Zakhvatov and Anton Yadrov were forced out by the police from their clients, detained at therally.
 Lawyer Anna Fomina was pushed out of the department, allegedly due to the lack of an attorney's status (not required by law).
 Lawyer Leonid Solovyov was pushed out of the police department.
-Lawyer Ilya Sidorov was also forced out of the police department, where his clients, who were detained at the protest, were located.
-Lawyer Sergei Telnov was subjected to violence when police denied him admission to the police station, and on another occasion was threatened with rape.
+Lawyer Ilya Sidorov was Also forced out of the police department, where his clients, who were detained at the protest, were located.
+Lawyer Sergei Telnov was subjected to violence when police denied himadmission to the policestation, and on another occasionwas threatened with rape.
 During ongoing since February 24 anti-war protests, another lawyer who arrived to help the detainees already experienced the same treatment from the police officials in the same police station No 31 in Saint Petersburg - but wishes to remain anonymous for fear of retaliation and criminal prosecution.
-Also, on March 13, the police in Nizhny Novgorod shouted at lawyer Ketevan Kurashvili at the entrance to the department.
-Considering the above, we believe that the case torture
+Also, on March 13, the police Nizhny Novgorod shouted at lawyer Ketevan Kurashvili at the entrance to the department and inside, pushed her, took away her license certificate.
+Police prevented Kurashvili from consulting the detainees who were inside the department.
+Considering the above, we believe that the case of the violence used against Kalugin is an alarming tendency.